J-Rebs/J-Rebs/README.md

-Data & Software Systems with a little bit of AI/Data Science.
+Data and software systems with a little bit of data science.
 More here: https://joe-rebagliati.vercel.app